adaobin/adaobin.github.io/README.md

 ![PNG image-CCD6FFA695ED-1](https://user-images.githubusercontent.com/122034814/231779291-9fdb245a-33af-46e5-bfd1-cefd343c750f.png)

-This is a page where I'll share some information and the work I am doing in Biostatistics/Bioinformatics.
+This is a page where I'll share some information about myself and the work I am doing in Biostatistics/Bioinformatics.
 So far, I've done some work to analyze data on penguins, and I've done some work with Lemurs.
 I'll also share some information about myself and my goals.

 ## About me
 Hello, my name is Adaobi Nwankwo